Introduction

 After only 2 years of using the MacBook, the keys became polished, it's difficult to see in the photo, but you get an idea:

-You can especially see it on the space button.
+You can especially see it on the space button, and those are not the fat spots.
 Apple needs to make something with this keyboard to prevent it in the future devices if they want to the best on the market.

 5. Battery